 While ASME tanks are affixed to the frame of a motorhome and take up part of the exterior storage of the RV, DOT cylinders are often kept outside of the RV on the trailer tongue or bumper.
 Because of this, many RVs have RV propane tank covers to protect the cylinders from road grime and weather conditions.

-An RV propane tank cover is typically made of heavy-duty plastic or polypropylene, and come in a wide variety of colors and sizes to accommodate different-sized DOT cylinders and setups with multiple tanks.
+An RV propane tank cover is typically made of heavy-duty plastic or polypropylene, and comes in a wide variety of colors and sizes to accommodate different-sized DOT cylinders and setups with multiple tanks.
 Tank covers are easy to remove and replace if necessary.

 RV Propane Tank Holders